 However, HT has its own field to indicate the maximum number of streams in an NDP.
 That field is the Channel Estimation Capability subfield in the Transmit Beamforming Capabilities field (HT Capabilities field).
 It would appear that that field is the relevant number.
 However, again, the requirement would be trivially met since the sounding PPDU will never provide an opportunity to provide feedback for more streams.

 Proposed resolution

 Revised.
 Remove the lines 63-64 on Page 1424:

-The value of Nr within an explicit Beamforming feedback frame transmitted by a VHT beamformee shall not exceed the value indicated in the Beamformee STS Capability subfield of the VHT Capabilities element.

 NOTE: verify that there is a statement limiting Nr to be at most the number of streams in the sounding frame (for HT)

 CID 5913